A Treatment Plan for Life:

 Director of Administration

-Arcy is an Indianapolis area native who is a wife, mother of three girls, four cats, & two dogs.
+Arcy is an Indianapolis area native and mother of three girls.
 She earned a Bachelor of Science degree in Industrial Management & Computer Science at Purdue University.
-Arcy started attending The Garden regularly in 2021, became a member in 2022, HR Committee member in 2022, and Board Member in 2023.
-In addition to volunteering, Arcy has joined The Garden Staff as Director of Administration, helping manage operations and administration for The Garden Staff and Leadership Team.
-Arcy is also a non-profit Director, founding member, and founding Board Member of Our Kaleidoscope Community, a non-profit community for LGBTQ individuals in the Indy area.
-In her free time, she enjoys traveling, walking, and word puzzles.
+Arcy started going to the Garden in 2021, became a Member in 2022, currently serves on the Board of Directors, HR Committee, Worship Team, Media Team, and joined the The Garden Staff as Director of Administration in 2024.
+Arcy is also a Founding Member, Founding Board Member, & Director of Finance for Our Kaleidoscope Community, a non-profit community supporting LGBTQ individuals in the Indy area.
+In her free time, she enjoys spending time with friends and family, walking, and daily word puzzles.

 Martha Heinrich